USA Banner

 BA, East Asian Studies, Wesleyan University

 Andrew Breck joined the U.S. DOT Volpe Center in 2011.
 He analyzes data to support strategic decisions, plans, and policies for a variety of sponsors.
 Breck’s work addresses diverse topics, including sustainability, energy, safety, and asset management.
-He currently works primarily on high-performance buildings and other sustainability topics for the Maritime Administration and the Office of the Secretary of Transportation, electric vehicles for federal land management agencies, safe and clean fleets for the New York City Department of Citywide Administrative Services, and transportation applications of machine learning and other forms of artificial intelligence for FHWA.
+He currently works primarily on high-performance buildings and other topics for the Maritime Administration and the Office of the Secretary of Transportation, electric vehicles for federal land management agencies, safe and clean fleets for the New York City Department of Citywide Administrative Services, and transportation applications of machine learning and other forms of artificial intelligence for FHWA.

 Stephen Costa